singlebeam/minibolt-sb/bonus-guides/system/postgresql-replication.md

 Synchronous replication offers the ability to confirm that all changes made by a transaction have been transferred to one or more synchronous standby servers.
 This extends that standard level of durability offered by a transaction commit.

-Once streaming replication has been configured, configuring synchronous replication requires only one additional configuration step: [synchronous_standby_names](https://www.postgresql.org/docs/current/runtime-config-replication.html#GUC-SYNCHRONOUS-STANDBY-NAMES) must be set to a non-empty value. ```synchronous_commit``` must also be set to ```on```, but since this is the default value, typically no change is required.
+Once streaming replication has been configured, configuring synchronous replication requires only one additional configuration step: [synchronous_standby_names](https://www.postgresql.org/docs/current/runtime-config-replication.html#GUC-SYNCHRONOUS-STANDBY-NAMES) must be set to a non-empty value.
 This configuration will cause each commit to wait for confirmation that the standby has written the commit record to durable storage.

 ### Replication slots